asonty/ngs_highlights/README.md

 In my opinion, the most fun way to get started with tracking data is through visualizations.
-To that end, we can use the `plot_play_frame()` function to plot a given frame from a play.
+To that end, we can use the `plot_play_frame()` function to plot any given frame in a play.

 It’s important to note that the tracking data contains the entire runtime of the play, including all of the dead time prior to the line being set, and in some cases even the team celebrations after a touchdown is scored.
-So let’s first find the ‘endpoints’ of the play:
+So let’s first find the ‘frame interval’ of the
+play:

 ``` r
 first_frame <- play_data %>%